raiden-network/spec/messaging.rst

 Lock Expired
 --------------

-Message used to inform partner that the :term:`lock` has expired.
+Message used to inform partner that the :term:`Hash Time Lock` has expired.
 Sent by the :term:`initiator` to the :term:`mediator` or :term:`target` when the following conditions are met:

 Preconditions
 ^^^^^^^^^^^^^^^^